 As we move into a new season, I find myself automatically changing the food I purchase and prepare.
 No longer do I crave heavy, starchy meals to warm me from the inside out, but find myself enthralled by new green veggies, bright eyed and white fleshed fish and soft pink and red fruits.
 As I walked through the fresh produce market this morning I was surrounded by baskets full of beautiful purple sprouting broccoli, brilliant little green salad onions, huge bunches of sorrel leaves, prickly-haired kiwi fruits, soft green fennels and gem like chicory.
 All this was already enough to make my mouth water and set my mind to work on creating amazing dishes to prepare.
 As I selectively filled my basket, I came across my favourite product of early Spring, Italian vine-ripened tomatoes.
-Cherry, baby, plum and dei moro varieties were all trying to catch my attention with their bright red little cheeks hanging from their deep green, aromatic vines.
+Cherry, baby, plum and dei moro varieties were all trying to catch my attention with their bright red little che

 Grown and ripened in the Mediterranean sun, these super-sweet little tomatoes are bursting with flavour, asking for nothing more than a grind of rock salt and black pepper.
 Eaten fresh, roasted, grilled or fried, they are the perfect accompaniment to white meat, their acidic sweetness cutting through the fattiness of pork, thrilling your tongue with their umami taste and leaving you eager for the next mouthful.
 With my brown-paper bag full of tomatoes and other spring greens, I headed home with ideas for dinner racing through my head.